wazuh/wazuh-documentation/source/installation-guide/index.rst

 - **Wazuh server:** collects and analyzes data from deployed agents.
 Consists of: Wazuh manager, Wazuh API and Filebeat.

-+ **Elastic Stack**: manages the ingest, indexation of data from the Wazuh server.
-In addition to this, it provides a flexible visualization tool.
-Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of Wazuh data.
++ **Elastic Stack**: ingests and indexes data from the Wazuh server.
+It also provides a flexible visualization tool.
+Users can create bar graphs, line graphs and scatter plots or pie charts and maps to consolidate and display a large volume of Wazuh data.
 Consists of: Elasticsearch, Kibana and the Wazuh App.
 Logstash is optional.

 - **Wazuh agent**: runs on the monitored endpoint.
 Collects endpoint logs, events and configuration data and sends it to the Wazuh server to detect intrusions and anomalies.